 · Feature stories for a corporate intranet site

 · Making Business Easier program (see below)

-· Communications to reinforce brand, engender behavior change, and drive engagement
+· Communications to reinforce a brand, engender behavior change and drive engagement

 · Leadership Forums

 · Town Halls